 - From Kathmandu to Bangkok is only AUD$220 on Royal Nepal Air.
 Even Thai Airways only AUD$370.

 - At end of our South East Asia trip, we will depart from Vietnam to Taipei which cost us less than AUD$100 on VietJet Air.
+Before we leave Vietnam we will do the Vietnam Photography Travel Tour.

 - For our last leg of our trip, we need to get back from Taipei to Australia.
 There are many budget Asian carriers including Jetstar, Tiger Airways or Scoot which cost less than $100AUD to get us half way.